 "Kinism is, further, the belief that the God-ordained economic system for our peoples is the free agrarian market economy, as opposed to the centralized, fascist-socialist, financial-capitalist economy that gained ascendancy during the 14th through 19th centuries in the West, displacing the traditional order that had held for a thousand years."1

 Kinists promote the idea that families should be large, extended, and interdependent.
-As stated above, they are against interracial marriage and advocate intermingling only with their "own kind"; that is, whites with whites, blacks with blacks, etc. They say this glorifies God.
+As stated above, they are against interracial marriage and advocate intermingling only with their "own kind," that is, whites with whites, blacks with blacks, etc. They say that this glorifies God.

 "We at Kinism.net believe that our White peoples have an inalienable, that is God-given, right and duty to seek their own prosperity and existence as distinct nations, apart from all other genetic and ethnic families . . .
 We believe the cultures of our European ancestry to have achieved a similarity which allows them to seek unity, where unity is conducive to the glorification of God,"2

 Though they advocate racial segregation, they do not promote hatred toward other groups since they teach that salvation is for all--not just particular races.

 "We further recognize the value, uniqueness, and preciousness of all the Families of Man to God, and their equal theoretical participation in the salvation offered by God through election."3